How to Defrost Chicken

-First, chicken should never be thawed or defrosted on the counter at room temperature or in a bowl of hot water.
-The following methods should allow you to thaw chicken and keep it out of the “danger zone” (40 to 140°F), which is the temperature zone that allows bacteria to grow.
+First, chicken should never be thawed or defrosted on the counter at room temperature.
+It should also not be defrosted in a bowl of hot water.
+The following methods allow you to thaw chicken and keep it out of the “danger zone” which is 40 to 140 degrees.
+That is the temperature zone that allows bacteria to grow.

 In general, larger cuts of chicken, especially a whole chicken, should be thawed in the refrigerator.
 If a whole chicken or a larger amount of parts are thawed in a microwave the chicken will start to cook on the outside before it defrosts in the middle.
 And whole chickens will take a very long time in a bowl of cold water.
 However, smaller cuts, and especially boneless cuts, do well with the cold bowl of water or microwave method.

 You should use frozen chicken pieces within 6 months.
 A whole chicken can be frozen for up to a year.
 Wrap the chicken well in heavy duty plastic wrap, and then place it into a freezer proof plastic bag.
 Press out all excess air, and then seal it.
 If the chicken was very fresh when it was frozen, and you wrap it very well, it can last up to a few months longer.

 This is the most reliable and safe method to defrost chicken, and also the one that requires no hands-on attention.
 But you need to plan ahead, especially if you are thawing a whole chicken, or a large amount of bone-in pieces in a single package.
 It might not be the fastest method, but it is the safest.

 How Long to Defrost Chicken in the Fridge